Cucumber Tomato Feta Salad

 Substitutions

-- Red wine vinegar -> fresh lemon juice
+- Swap red wine vinegar with fresh lemon juice

 Tips